Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Repayment

-Collection through the partner's existing payment rails or Muawin's own infrastructure.
+Collected through the partner's payment rails or Muawin's own.

 From request to repayment 01 · APPLY Partner app Collects data, hits API 02 · VALIDATE Muawin API Payload check, scoring 03 · DECIDE Approval engine Score → bucket AUTO-APPROVE Clear cases, seconds NEEDS REVIEW Human in the loop AUTO-DENY Hard fail, instant via review portal 04 · DISBURSE To borrower or supplier Cash credit (grocery) · Fuel card top-up (Uber + Shell) 05 · REPAY Closed-loop collection Partner rails or driver earnings END